 Without the council stating the potential locations of any additional primary healthcare and dental Care facilities or pre-school or secondary schools, it is impossible for them to evidence the likely flow of additional traffic from this development in any direction.
 This must be modelled, and improvements to the existing road infrastructure assessed as necessary to accommodate it before this development is considered for approval.
-I live in

-.
+I live in Midgham, which is accessed either end from via Cox's Lane or Church Hill.
 Both roads are barely adequate for local traffic because the former is single track for most of its length, and the latter single track at certain points with passing places.
-These roads are used as rat runs when traffic is congested on the A4.
+These roads are used as rat runs when traffic is congested on the A4: Last year due to an accident on the A4 the entire length of Cox's Lane, Birds Lane and Church Hill was grid locked as traffic tried to find alternatives routes around the road blockage.

 These roads are already experiencing more traffic from new builds along the A4 and more locals new to the area exploring the country side in their cars, on their bikes and walking dogs.
-Being one of the turning right across the A4 is dangerous) to use Coxs Lane when travelling to Thatcham and Newbury but it's becoming increasingly dangerous to do so as more vehicles are now using these single-track lanes.
 It's almost impossible to make any journey now along Coxs Lane without encountering two or three vehicles and one driver or another having to reverse back to one of the few limited passing places.
-This makes every journey take longer, raises the risk of a collision for every journey, and increases the risk of driver confrontation as drivers unfamiliar with these roads don't know the passing places, and get aggressive when you try to point out that the nearest passing point is much closer to them than for you!
+I use this road to collect my daughter from school and every journey now takes longer and raises the risk of a collision for every journey!